grr69/originatr/unofficial-grindr-api-documentation.md

 ###Managed fields
 Certain enums and flags are downloaded from the server.
 For example, the list of Ethnicities shown on a user's profile is a managed field.
-Grindr can add a new Ethnicity at any time without a client update.
+Grindr™ can add a new Ethnicity at any time without a client update.

 Issue an unauthenticated GET request to `https://grindr.mobi/v3/managed-fields` to get a list of fields.
 Example response (partly redacted to conserve space):